FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 ### 3.7 Institution A Generates Group 1 Genesis Block

-to generate the Genesis block。Here can actually be generated by that agency through negotiation, not necessarily A.。
+to generate the Genesis block。Here can actually be generated by that agency through negotiation, not necessarily A。

 ```bash
 cd ~/generator-A